 Coughing or spitting up blood is also known as haemoptysis.
 The blood can be bright red, rust-coloured, pink and frothy or streaked through sputum (phlegm) or mucus.

 The blood you’re coughing up usually comes from your lungs or the airways in your throat.
 It’s often the result of prolonged coughing or an infection, although it can be caused by a bleeding nose or mouth.
+It can be alarming but if you are young and otherwise healthy, it is usually not a sign of a serious condition.
+If you are older, there is more reason for concern, especially if you smoke.

 Severe, persistent coughing is one of the most common reasons for coughing up blood.
 This may be the result of bronchitis, an infection of the airways in your lungs.
 Bronchitis can be accompanied by:

 Bronchitis can last for a few weeks (acute bronchitis) or it may be a long-term (chronic) condition.
+If it is clear that you are coughing up blood because of your infection, no further tests are usually needed.

 Pneumonia, which is a lung infection, is another common cause for coughing up blood.
 Other symptoms of pneumonia include breathlessness, flu-like symptoms, chest pain, rapid heartbeat and coughing up blood with mucus.